-This lesson is an introduction to "La Pompe", the typical rhythm guitar strumming used in gypsy jazz, aka Manouche.
-You'll learn how to play chords and chord progressions in the gypsy jazz style.
+This gypsy jazz guitar lesson is an introduction to “La Pompe”, the typical rhythm guitar strumming used in gypsy jazz, aka Manouche.
+You will learn how to play chords and chord progressions in the gypsy jazz style.
 Mastering La Pompe requires daily training.
 Practice the steps outlined in this lesson slowly until you feel comfortable with the technique.

 How the basic chord accompaniment technique works is best seen in the video above, but also read through the following tutorial for more tips.

 Here’s how the rhythm looks in notation:

 Combine the following 2 steps and you have the basic La Pompe rhythm movement: